paulhammond/gocollectd/README.md

     fmt.Println(value.Bytes)  // []byte{ … }

 The most common use case is to read collectd data directly from the network.
-A simple server implementation is provided that sends received packets on a
+A basic server implementation is provided that sends received packets on a
 channel:

     c := make(chan collectd.Packet)